seemal-arif/Rentweb3-docs/Rentable-dapp.md

 ##### Example

-  Say you have made an app located at address https://Nifter.vercel.app which takes an NFT collection smart contract address ( ERC721 right now) .
+  Say you have made an app located at address https://Nifter.vercel.app which takes a smart contract address of NFT collection ( ERC721 right now) .
-  It has the ability to show the collection stored by the smart contract by some means and then the website can perform the sale of NFTs in the collection.
-With some minor teaks , the developer can make this dapp really dynamic .
+  It has the ability to show the collection stored by the smart contract and then the website can perform the sale or whitelisting of it.
+With some minor tweaks , the developer can make his\her dapp really dynamic .

-  Developer can follow some strategies to design such dapp in a way that NFT collection shown on the screen is read from smart contract that has been past to it by some means ( we will discuss shortly ).
+  Developer can follow some strategies to design such dapp in a way that NFT collection shown on the screen is read from smart contract that has been past to it ( we will discuss shortly ).
   Similarly , the dapp should be able to receive a contract address and then each time, when a user wants to mint a specific token of that collection , the dapp performs purchasing of the NFT from the passed contract.

-  The smart contract address is not passed to dapp as there is no such way but we introduce another way .
+  The smart contract address is not passed to dapp as there is no such way but we introduce another way in [here](https://github.com/rentweb3/Rentweb3-docs/blob/main/Making-rentable-dapp.md).